-If you are thinking of an island holiday, your mind probably runs to the Maldives, Hawaii or Greece.
-Seychelles, for some reason, seem to be overlooked as an island escape, but they shouldn’t be.
+If you are thinking of an island holiday, your mind probably runs to the Maldives, Hawaii, or Greece.
+Seychelles, for some reason, seems to be overlooked as an island escape, but it shouldn’t be.
 There are many memorable things to do in Seychelles.

 The islands of Seychelles sit in the middle of the Indian Ocean, around 1000 miles from the coast of East Africa.
 The archipelago is made up of some 155 islands many of which are uninhabited.
 They are home to an incredible range of beautiful environments, from tall granite mountains, jungles, coral reefs, and pristine beaches to crystal blue seas, and waterfalls.
 These diverse environments are teeming with life and many of the species are endemic to the island nation.